 According to a new research study published in the British Medical Journal, women with cosmetic breast implants who are diagnosed with breast cancer, are more likely to die from the disease compared to women without breast implants who are diagnosed with breast cancer.
 Combining research from 12 studies, Dr. Eric Lavigne and his colleagues found that women with breast implants were more likely to be diagnosed with a later stage breast cancer, compared to women diagnosed with breast cancer without breast implants.

-Women with cosmetic breast implants are more likely to die of breast cancer, according to new research published in the prestigious British Medical Journal.
-Combining research from 5 different studies, Dr. Eric Lavigne and his colleagues report that compared to other women with breast cancer, women who had breast augmentation surgery before they were diagnosed with breast cancer were 38% more likely to die from the disease.
-The authors explain that the implants interfere with mammography and by the time the cancer is diagnosed, it is often too late to cure.
+In a separate analysis combining research from 5 different studies, the researchers report that compared to other women with breast cancer, women who had breast implants before they were diagnosed with breast cancer were 38% more likely to die from the disease.
+This occurs because implants interfere with mammography, making it difficult to diagnose breast cancer early.